theo2612/NewObsidian/docs/Certifications and courses/Security+/Flash cards.md

 The authorization process assigns users to resources.
 This process commonly occurs after the authentication process is complete.
 ## Federation
 Federation provides a way to authenticate and authorize between two different organizations.
+## Orchestratrion
+The process of automating the configuration, maintenance, and operation of an application instance is called orchestration.
+## Wireshark
+Wireshark is a protocol analyzer, and it provide information about every frame that traverses the network.
+From a security perspective, the protocol decode can show the exploitation process and details about payloads used during exploit attempts.
+## Netstat
+The netstat command can display connectivity information about a device.
+## Nmap
+A Nmap scan is a useful tool for understanding the potential exploit vectors of a device.
+## Nessus
+Nessus is a vulnerability scanner that can help identify potential exploit vectors
+## FTPS
+FTPS/File Transfer Protocol Secure provides mechanisms for transferring files using encrypted communication.
+## SNMPv3
+SNMPv3/Simple Network Management Protocol version 3 uses encrypted communication to manage devices
+## SRTP
+SRTP/Secure Real-Time Transport protocol is used for secure voice over IP and media communication across the network
+## DNSSEC
+DNSSEC/Domain Name System Secure Extensions are used on DNS servers to validate DNS responses using public key cryptography
+## NAT
+NAT / Network Address Translation  is used to modify the source or destination IP address or port number of a network traffic flow
+## NAC
+NAC/Network access control is a broad term describing access control based on a health check or posture assessment.
+NAC will deny access to devices that don't meet the minimum security requirements
+## Jump Server
+A jump server is a highly secured device commonly used to access secure areas of another network.
+A technician would first connect to the jump server using ssh of a vpn tunnel and then "jump" from the jump server to other devices on the inside of the protected network.
+## WAF
+WAF / Web application firewall is used to protect exploits against web-based applications
+## Proxy
+A proxy is used to make network or application requests on behalf of another person or device.

 # 1st pass - quickly answer what you know
 # 2nd pass -  eliminate wrong answers